 Following the production of the draft report containing the Master Plan Update recommendations, a public information meeting (open house), along with a study advisory committee meeting was held on July 31, 2002.
 In addition, a briefing presentation was made to the Snohomish County Council to present airport development recommendations.
 Comments from all interested parties including the FAA, received during and following these meetings, were taken into consideration when final master planning documents were prepared.

-The draft long-term development plan for the airport is described in the following paragraphs and is graphically depicted on the conceptual development plan illustration.
+The draft long-term development plan for the airport is described in the following paragraphs and is graphically depicted on the conceptual development plan (PDF) illustration.

 Aviation Activity Forecasts

 The forecasting of future airport activity in terms of aircraft operations (landings and takeoffs), and based aircraft at Paine Field, serves as a significant basis for analyzing existing airport facilities and identifying future needs and requirements for these facilities.
 The FAA requires the use of unconstrained forecasts for airport planning documents; therefore, this master plan update recognizes that Paine Field will continue to be an important general aviation airport with significant large aircraft manufacturing, maintenance, and repair facilities.
 In addition, because of population located in the vicinity of the airport, the driving time to Seattle-Tacoma Airport, and forecast population growth in the region, it can be assumed that some level of unconstrained demand exists for commercial passenger service at Paine Field.